How to set SMART goals

 • Time-bound: “I will complete the first draft in five months.”

-Step-by-Step Guide to Setting SMART Goals
+A Step-by-Step Guide to Set SMART goals

 SMART goals template

 Ready to set your own SMART goals?
-Here’s how you can do it:

 Step 1: Define Your Goal